-Every page of your website has a title tag which tells the search engines the topic of your page.
-Title tags are also the title displayed in search engine results (the blue link searchers click on) A good title tag is clear, descriptive and entices searchers to click through and go to your site.
+Every page of your website has a title tag that tells the search engines your page’s topic.
+Title tags are also displayed in search engine results (the blue link searchers click on).
+A good title tag is clear, descriptive and entices searchers to click through and go to your site.
 Relevant keywords and phrases are used in the title tag.

-A meta description is the summary of a pages content.
-Search engines display meta descriptions below the title (the blue link at the top) and link to your website (the green link below the blue link).
+A meta description is the summary of the Content of a page.
+Search engines display meta descriptions below the title (the blue link at the top) and a link to your website (the green link below the blue link).
 Google and other search engines claim meta descriptions don’t influence rankings.
 Meta descriptions are used to encourage searchers to click through to your site; better click-through rates can increase your search engine rankings.
-Meta descriptions are optimised to encourage searchers to click through to your website which results in a better click-through rate and more potential customers.
+Meta descriptions are optimised to encourage searchers to click through to your website, which results in a better click-through rate and more potential customers.
 Keywords and phrases are used in the meta description when necessary.

 Headings and SubHeadings

-Headings and subheadings are used to structure sections of your webpages.
-Headings and subheadings make your pages simple to read creating a better user experience.
-Primary headings feature a keyword or phrase other keywords and phrases can be used in subheadings when necessary.
+Headings and subheadings are used to structure sections of your web pages.
+Headings and subheadings make your pages simple to read, creating a better user experience.
+Primary headers feature a keyword or phrase.
+Other keywords and phrases can be used in subheadings when necessary.

 Unique Quality Content

-Search engines cannot see or read images they understand what the image is about by reading the File names and Alt text of the image.
+Search engines cannot see or read images.
+Instead, they understand what the image is about by reading the Filenames and Alt text of the image.

-File names and Alt text needs to be accurate and descriptive so the search engines can determine what the image is and index in the search engine results.
+File names and Alt text need to be accurate and descriptive so the search engines can determine the image and index it in the search engine results.

-Image file sizes can be large resulting in longer loading times slowing down your web page images are compressed making the file size as small as possible which in turn makes your webpage as fast as possible.
+Image file sizes can be large, resulting in longer loading times, slowing down your web page images are compressed, making the file size as small as possible, making your web page as fast as possible.

 The URL is the address used in the browser bar.
 This address connects to your webpage.
 All URL’s are search engine friendly and will contain a keyword or phrase relevant to your webpage.

-This process ensures the users and search engines know what your website and pages are about — matching your site and pages to relevant keywords and phrases typed in by people into the search engines.
-The search engines will reward you for having a relevant, content-rich optimised site and will send people looking for your service or product to your website.
+This process ensures the users and search engines know what your website and pages are about — matching your site and pages to relevant keywords and phrases typed in by people into the search engine.
+As a result, the search engines will reward you for having a relevant, content-rich, optimised site and will send people looking for your service or product to your website.

 Site structure is often overlooked but is very important.
-A well-designed site structure will allow your users to navigate your website with ease and provide a great user experience.
-Along with allowing the search engines to crawl your site properly and rank your pages.
+A well-designed site structure will allow your users to navigate your website easily and provide a great user experience, along with allowing the search engines to crawl your site correctly and rank your pages.

-More and more people are using their smartphones to view web pages a website needs to be mobile and tablet friendly meaning it’s fully responsive and will size up or down to the screen size it’s being viewed on while still loading fast and easy to use.
+More and more people are using their smartphones to view web pages.
+Therefore, a website needs to be mobile and tablet friendly, meaning it’s fully responsive and will size up or down to the screen size it’s being viewed on while still loading fast and easy to use.

-Page speed is an important ranking factor; the faster a webpage loads, the better the user experience speedier web pages have lower bounce rates higher viewing times on pages and better conversions.
+Page speed is an important ranking factor; the faster the webpage loads, the better the user experience.
+Speedier web pages have lower bounce rates, higher viewing times on pages and better conversions.
 Various methods are used to ensure pages load as fast as possible.

-Link building is an ‘off-site’ SEO method to improve the authority, popularity and trust of your website.
-When reputable websites link to your site, the search engines will perceive you as trustworthy and relevant rewarding you with higher rankings.
+Link building is an ‘off-site’ SEO method to improve your website’s authority, popularity, and trust.
+When reputable websites link to your site, the search engines will perceive you as trustworthy and relevant, rewarding you with higher rankings.

 Links are acquired from